How to Dry a Wet Mattress Fast

-You might also want to invest in a latex mattress.
+I advise people to invest in latex mattresses because they naturally resist stains, while you don’t miss out on comfort.
 A latex mattress is much easier to clean and dry, and it also provides a great amount of comfort for most sleepers.
-As the saying goes: an ounce of prevention is worth a pound of cure.
-Comfynorth.ca lists some of the best latex mattresses in Canada.

 No matter the cause, you always want to dry a wet mattress fast to prevent damage and keep it in service for many more years to come.
 That said, you will want to know how often should you replace your mattress first.
 According to WebMD, the average mattress can last up to nine years.
 If you take good care of it, it can keep serving you longer.